maxmlewa/Function-Generator/README.md

 # Function-Generator (FPGA DDFS)
-A function generator core for a digital instrumentation system (.e.g oscilloscopes, curve tracers) This project focuses on **accurate frequency generation** using a **Direct Digital Frequency Synthesis (DDFS)** architecture.
+A high accuracy function generator core for a digital instrumentation system (.e.g oscilloscopes, curve tracers) This project focuses on **accurate frequency generation** using a **Direct Digital Frequency Synthesis (DDFS)** architecture.

-## Overview
+## General Overview
 At the heart of the design is a **phase accumulator** realization of frequency synthesis.
 A programmable frequency control word (FCW) advances the phase each sample clock, producing an accurate output frequency.

 Waveform generation strategy:
-- **Computed directly** from phase (cheap and deterministic):
+- **Computed directly** from phase (logic-cheap and deterministic):
   - DC
   - Square
   - Ramp